ConorWilliams/openFLY/_sources/api/system.rst.txt

 .. doxygenfile:: libfly/system/box.hpp
     :sections: briefdescription detaileddescription

-If you would like to read more about the boxes specialised for simpler crystal-systems see:
+In theory libFLY could detect the most efficient crystal-system for any basis set and produce optimal code.
+Unfortunately, this is a lot of work hence, libFLY uses a smaller set - suitable for the majority of cases.
+If you would like to read more about these specialised boxes see:

 .. toctree::